jazz-dev/cQED-thesis-notes/cQED-thesis-notes/ch1-introduction.md

 **Purcell effect:** The cavity suppresses spontaneous emission if the atom's frequency doesn't match any cavity mode.
 The atom simply can't emit — nowhere for the photon to go.
 Coherence is protected.

 **Vacuum Rabi oscillations:** If the atom and cavity are resonant, a single quantum of energy oscillates back and forth between atom and photon.
-The atom emits a photon, the photon bounces back, the atom reabsorbs it — over and over.
+The atom emits a photon, the photon bounces back, the atom reabsorbs it, over and over.
 This requires **strong coupling**: the exchange rate g must exceed both the cavity decay rate κ and the atom decay rate γ.

-Strong coupling had been achieved with real atoms (Caltech optical group, Paris microwave Rydberg atom group) but required enormous experimental effort — catching single atoms flying through a cavity at precisely the right moment.
+Strong coupling had been achieved with real atoms (Caltech optical group, Paris microwave Rydberg atom group) but required enormous experimental effort, catching single atoms flying through a cavity at precisely the right moment.

 ---